Mikailo01/nauti-chart-maplibre-native/README.md

 ## Features
 - **Vessel Tracking**: Latest positions of vessels worldwide.
-- **Harbor and Marina Information**: View positions of harbours and marinas.
+- **Harbour and Marina Information**: View positions of harbours and marinas.
 - **Points of Interest**: Discover various points of interest around you that are part of Open Source OpenStreetMap database.
 - **Search Functionality**: Easily search for addresses and other places using Nominatim integration.